oghare01/Shell-scripting_Project/README.md

 This was then tested on the CLi and it worked as desired.
 This is shown in the following image

 ![Working for ss](https://github.com/oghare01/Shell-scripting_Project/assets/141191975/6a52e8e4-eadd-463e-9f66-099331b02de5)

+3. COMMAND SUBSTITUTION

+A command substitution for a shellscript that displays date was carried out